 • Ability: Thunder Dash

-• Weakness: Forcefield users who can block your dash entry
+• Weakness: Forcefield users who can block your dash entry.
+Against them, dash to the side, not through.

 The Phantom